aws-samples/aws-cdk-examples/README.md

-an amazing project sir but plz make index page of resources
+an amazing project sir but plz make index page of resource

 # AWS CDK Examples